Apostille USA

 3. Submit a Prepaid Return Envelope

-When going through the apostille process for an FBI background check, it can be helpful to expedite the process by including a prepaid return envelope.
+Going through the apostille process for an FBI background check, expediting the process by including a prepaid return envelope can be helpful.
 Follow these steps to ensure a smooth and efficient process:

 1. Prepare a self-addressed envelope with sufficient postage.